firewall

 RS420

-Set some specific attributes to the conntrack associated with the analyzed packet when such packet is accepted.
+AresC640Attributes to set to the flow associated with the analyzed packet Set some specific attributes to the conntrack associated with the analyzed packet when such packet is accepted.

 - service firewall <id> stream bypass action accept set conntrack offload-flag